SymmetryLabs/example-mbedos-ws2812-rgb/README.md

+## A note from Nate:

+This build will drive ws2812 via OPC.
+It is configured statically to endpoint: "10.200.1.8:7890"

 # WS2812 RGB array example for FRDM-K64F

 This repository contains example software for controlling a WS2812 RGB LED array via network.